The Tarot of the

 The cards in the Major Arcana are sometimes described as depictions of

-‘the Fool’s Journey’, and are said to portray his growth and voyage
+the Fool's Journey, and are said to portray his growth and voyage

 through life.
 In the Tarot of the Most High, the Major Arcana deals with